wonderingabout/PhoenixGo/README.md

 Other versions may work, but they have not been tested (especially for bazel), try and see.

-Recommendation : the bazel building uses a lot of RAM, so it is recommended that you restart your computer before you run the below command, and also exit all runing programs, to free as much RAM as possible.
+Recommendation : the bazel building uses a lot of RAM, so it is recommended that you restart your computer before you run the below command, and also exit all running programs, to free as much RAM as possible.

+If you encounter errors during bazel configure, bazel building, or during the run of `mcts_engine` or `start.sh` (mostly cuda and cudnn path errors), see [FAQ question : building and running errors](https://github.com/wonderingabout/PhoenixGo/blob/faqv2-bazel-master/README.md#1-i-am-getting-errors-during-bazel-configure-bazel-building-andor-running-phoenixgo-engine)

 You have 2 possibilities for building on linux :